 Delete or not delete?
 That is the question here.

-If you are affected by the question of a specific mail deletion, you decide for yourself how you want to proceed in this matter.
-LWsystems as the manufacturer of Benno MailArchiv expressly gives no recommendation on this matter for the time being.
+If you should be affected by the question of a specific Maillöschung, decide yourself how you want to proceed in this matter.
+LWsystems, as the manufacturer of Benno MailArchiv, explicitly no recommendation at this time.

 In relation to Benno MailArchiv, this means that we will of course offer a GDPR-compliant deletion function, should the GDPR actually enforce the deletion of emails and this be compatible with the GoBD.
 Regardless of this, the possibility of blocking certain emails through blacklisting will of course remain, just like previous deletion options that can be used in special individual cases.

-The problem of conflicting or non-reconcilable legal bases is not, in our estimation, limited to the GDPR.
-Insofar as the GDPR and possible consequences are concerned, once again a "current" issue is being driven through the village, stirring up a lot of dust, whereas the practical implementation is not yet sufficiently clarified.
+The problem of contradictory or non‑harmonised legal bases does not, in our assessment, arise only with the GDPR.
+Accordingly, the GDPR and possible consequences once again drive a “current” pig through the village, stirring up an indescribable amount of dust, whereas the practice of implementation has not yet been sufficiently clarified.

 [Update 11/22/2018]

-The question of how GoBD and DSGVO or the topic 'retention obligation' (GoBD) and 'deletion of emails' (DSGVO) can be brought into line, leads to repeated discussions with customers and interested parties.
+The question of how GoBD and GDPR, i.e., the topic “record retention obligation” (GoBD) and “deleting emails” (GDPR) can be reconciled, repeatedly leads to discussions with customers and prospects.

-Even the data protectors of large companies and corporations sometimes hold different positions on this, as we have found in discussions with customers and interested parties: While some hold the view that the permanent archiving (or 'non-deletion') of emails with personal content is covered by the GoBD or that the GoBD takes precedence over the DSGVO, others assume that there is no legal basis for the permanent archiving of emails with personal content, and therefore deletion must be possible and carried out.
+Even the data protection officers of large companies and corporations hold partially different viewpoints on this, as we have found in conversations with customers and prospects: While some hold the view that the permanent archiving (or “Non-Deletion”) of e‑mails with personal data is covered by the GoBD and that the GoBD takes precedence over the GDPR, others take the position that there is no legal basis for the permanent archiving of e‑mails with personal data, that deletion is therefore possible and must be carried out.

-However, according to the information available to us, it is apparently not yet legally clarified whether the GoBD can or must be interpreted in the sense of a "legitimate interest in retention" so that it is not deleted, or whether the opposite is the case, and emails with personal content may or must be deleted.
+According to the information available to us, however, it is apparently still not legally clarified whether the GoBD can or must be interpreted in the sense of a “legitimate interest in retention” such that nothing is deleted or whether the opposite is the case, and whether emails containing personal data may or must be deleted.

 We will continue to follow this topic and inform you about it.
 Of course, we will adjust Benno MailArchiv to the legal framework conditions as necessary.
 At present, it seems that the question of deleting emails has not yet been conclusively clarified.